New research probes key component of the immune system

 In the immune system, CD8 T cells perform a dual role, guarding against infection and mediating the progression of disease.
 Like acutely sensitive watchmen, they patrol the bloodstream, ever on-guard for suspicious activity.
 Such cells are said to be cytotoxic— lethal to their enemies, which include virally or bacterially infected cells as well as cancer cells.

-While CD8 T cell activity provides an indispensible line of defense against infection, it can be a double-edged sword.
+While CD8 T cell activity provides an indispensable line of defense against infection, it can be a double-edged sword.
 CD8 T cell numbers must be held in a delicate balance: too few will fail to ward off infection while too many can be lethal.

 Indeed, as Joseph Blattman, a researcher at Arizona State University’s Biodesign Institute points out: “Usually, you don’t feel sick from what you’re infected with; you feel sick because of your body’s response to infection.”
 In the case of deadly diseases like Ebola, the immune system’s aggressive efforts to kill virally infected cells often help kill the patient.